fazliimam/NoLA/README.md

 ## Installation

-Our code is built upon the official codebase of the [CoOp](https://github.dev/KaiyangZhou/CoOp) paper and has been tested in an environment with `python 3.8.8` and `pytorch 13.1.1` compiled with `CUDA 11.1`.
+Our code has been tested in an environment with `python 3.8.8` and `pytorch 2.3.1` compiled with `CUDA 12.1`.

 As a first step, install `dassl` library (under `NoLA/`) in your environment by following the instructions [here](https://github.com/KaiyangZhou/Dassl.pytorch#installation).